Team-Cayenne/Primal-Health/README.md

 -Primal Health was born out of a passionate desire to expose and engage local communities to a healthy lifestlye and community with local purveyors and health professionals.

 ## Tech Stack
--JavaScript, React, Node, Firebase, Webpack, CSS, Styled Components, Jest, Axios, Babel, Express, Spoonacular API, Edamam API, React Router, Logo Design
+-JavaScript, React, Node, Firebase, Webpack, CSS, Styled Components, Jest, Axios, Babel, Express, Spoonacular API, Edamam API, React Router, Logo Design, Trello
 ## Video Demo

 ![test](https://imgur.com/a/Y3MI4BJ)
 ## Technical Challenges (Anticipated and Unexpected)
+-Trying to overcome

 ## How does the app work?